5 Tips for an Easy End of the School Year

 Thanks!
 Keep an eye on your inbox for updates.

-Some of these ideas are more prep on your part to do than others but I have some things that can help you!
+Some of these ideas are more prep on your part to do than others, but I have some things that can help you!

-Schedules: Here is a visual schedule that I have available for purchase you can print and send it home with families!
+Schedules: Here is a visual schedule that I have available for purchase.
+You can print and send it home with families!

 Looking for no-prep activities to fill the summer hours?
 I love using worksheets that are easy to print and go!
 Here are a few I have:

-Use Your Resources Carefully
+Use Your Resources Carefully at the End of the School Year

 Do you get reimbursed for college classes or training you paid to attend?
 Make sure you are getting that information into your school’s business department.
 They will get you back the money you invested to grow professionally that you are owed.
 Check your teacher contract to see if this is something you can take advantage of.

-End of School Year Paperwork is Done!
+Get Your End of the School Year Paperwork Done!

 Sometimes, we have last-minute conversations with families who want to make a change to an IEP for the upcoming year.
 This could be based on moving to a new school, building, or program.
 Make sure that you have those documents ready to work for students to meet their needs before you pack your classroom up for the year.